TeX-Live/texlive-source/texk/web2c/synctexdir/synctex_parser_readme.txt

 navigate from the source document to the typeset material and vice versa.
 More informations on http://itexmac2.sourceforge.net/SyncTeX.html

-This package is mainly for developers, it contains the following files:
+This package is mainly for developers, it mainly contains the following files:

 synctex_parser_readme.txt
 synctex_parser_version.txt